Background on Brooke

 - Conducts classroom screening to assist teachers in planning effective educational strategies for all students

 - Performs other related duties as requested by the Director of Student Support

 - Licensed as a School Psychologist by the Massachusetts Department of Elementary and Secondary Education

 - Shared dedication to the Brooke Charter School philosophy and mission

 - Commitment to ensuring academic success for all students

-- Excellent teamwork, communication, and organization skills
+- Excellent skills in the areas of teamwork, oral and written communication, and organization

 The community and students we serve are diverse, and we are committed to reflecting that diversity in our staff.
 We strive to have the most diverse applicant pool possible; to that end, we encourage individuals of all backgrounds to apply for any position at Brooke Charter Schools.
 By fostering a diverse and inclusive environment, we provide the best educational experience to prepare our students for a future reflective of the world we live in.